Northern California Wildfire Relief

 - Operation USA provides supplies to meet the immediate needs of first responders and affected communities while also assisting with long-term recovery efforts.

-- MendoAlert provides targeted updates on evacuations, road closures, shelters and other services for those affected by wildfires.
+- Butte County has information on evacuations, road closures, shelters and other services for those affected by wildfires.
+Visitors can also find contact information for localized information and volunteer opportunities.

-- The Shasta Regional Community Foundation’s Community Disaster Relief Fund will support short- and long-term relief for individuals and communities affected by the Carr Fire.
+- The North Valley Community Foundation’s Camp Fire Fund provides support to disaster relief and recovery services to individuals and communities affected by the Camp Fire.

 When supporting relief organizations, consider marking your gift as general operating support.
 By doing so, you enable the organization to both respond to current disasters and be prepared for those that may arise in the future.
 Visit CCF’s disaster giving page for more tips on how to maximize your impact when giving to disaster relief.